ModDota/moddota.github.io/_articles/units/simple-neutral-ai.md

 ## Your next (more complicated) AI

-This tutorial only covers a very basic concepts for making your first AI, but if you want to extend this here are some more interesting ideas:
+This tutorial only covers very basic concepts for making your first AI, but if you want to extend this here are some more interesting ideas:

 * Since you are using a lua modifier, you do not have to change state in a think function, you can also just register a modifier event listener and change state inside those!
 * Generalize state classes and give each state `OnStateEnter`, `OnStateThink` and `OnStateLeave` functions.